socialcast/jquery.ui.autocomplete.localcache/README.md

 ## Features

-* Search local cache immediately while additional results are loaded from the server
+* Local cache of results is updated after each AJAX response to increase speed of future searches.

 ## Installation

-* Include JS Dependencies and Project Script in your page
+* Ensure all JS dependencies are included in your page
+* Include `jquery.ui.autocomplete.localcache.js` script
-* Initialize Component
+* Initialize the jQuery UI autocomplete component with localcache configuration.

-## Options
+## Configuration

-* remoteDelay - number of milliseconds to wait between local search and firing remote ajax call (default = 200)
+* `remoteDelay` - number of milliseconds to wait between local search and firing remote ajax call (default = 200)

 ## Contributing